From Vlasov-Poisson to Schr\"odinger-Poisson: dark matter simulation with a quantum variational time evolution algorithm

 \section{The Algorithm}

-The self-consistency problem is solved, as anticipated in Section ~\ref{subsec:problems_nonlinear}, by alternating the solution of the TDSE ($VTE$) and the optimization of the potential ($Pot.
+The problem of self-consistency is solved, as anticipated in Section ~\ref{subsec:problems_nonlinear}, by alternating the solution of the TDSE ($VTE$) and the optimization of the potential ($Pot.
 Opt$).
-The intrinsic nonlineartity of the SP equation is reconciled with the requirements of a quantum circuit implementation imposing the correct normalization of the \textit{physical} wavefunction and potential, as given by Eq.~\eqref{eq:physical_quantum_relation} and Eq.~\eqref{eq: potential structure}), respectively.
+The intrinsic nonlinear nature of the SP equation is reconciled with the requirements of a quantum circuit implementation imposing the correct normalization of the \textit{physical} wavefunction and potential, as given by Eq.~\eqref{eq:physical_quantum_relation} and Eq.~\eqref{eq: potential structure}), respectively.
 A scheme of this algorithm is reported in Alg.~\ref{alg: VTE scheme}, where $\{ \boldsymbol{\theta}_{t_i} \}$ and $\{ \boldsymbol{\phi}_{t_i} \}$ refer to the parameters' set at time $t_i;$ $i \in \{ 0, 1, ..., N_t-1 \}$.
 For conciseness, in Alg.~\ref{alg: VTE scheme} we use the following notation $\Psi_i \equiv \Psi(\boldsymbol{\theta}_{t_i}) $.